 Having a friend with you can help ease travel anxiety.
 Knowing that you have help with navigating a new place, dealing with the crowds, and the craziness can go a long way to making the entire experience less stressful.

 Sometimes a good outcome occurs because we imagine it.
 Imagine arriving at your destination safely and having a great time.
 Imagine a smooth flight, and think positively about the experience.
+An anxiety ring can also help you distract your thoughts and calm down.

 Instead of worrying about delays or the food being unappetizing, think about the entire process as an adventure.
 Get excited to try something new and collect all the stories you'll be able to tell afterward!